On Hamiltonian potentials with quartic polynomial normal variational equations: Morales-Ramis theory

 \subsection{Non-integrability tools}

+The Morales-Ramis theory relates the integrability of Hamiltonian systems in the Liouville sense with the integrability of linear differential equations in the sense of differential Galois theory (see \cite{MorRamis1, MorRamis2} and see also \cite{MorMonograph}).
+In such an approach the linearization (variational equations) of Hamiltonian systems along some known particular solution is studied.
+If the Hamiltonian system is integrable in the Liouville sense, then we expect that the linearized equation has good properties in the sense of differential Galois theory (also known as Picard-Vessiot theory).
+To be more precise, for integrable Hamiltonian systems, the Galois group of the linearized equation must be virtually abelian, i.e. its identity connected component is abelian.
+This gives us the best non-integrability criterion known so far for Hamiltonian systems.
+This approach has been extended to higher order variational equations in \cite{MorRamSimo} and also to non-autonomous Hamiltonian systems in \cite{ac}. \\

-Morales-Ramis theory is conformed by several results relating the existence of first integrals of $H$ with the Galois group of the variational equations (see for example \cite{MorRamis1}, \cite{MorRamis2} and see also \cite{MorMonograph}).
+The Morales-Ramis theory is composed by several results relating the existence of first integrals of $H$ with the Galois group of the variational equations (see for example \cite{MorRamis1}, \cite{MorRamis2} and see also \cite{MorMonograph}).

-Most applications of Picard-Vessiot theory to integrability analysis are studied considering meromorphic functions, but for every equation considered throughout this paper, the point at infinity, of our particular solution, plays a transcendental role: the Galois group is mainly generated by Stokes phenomenon in the irregular singularity at infinity and by the exponential torus.
-So that we will only work with particular solutions in the context of meromorphic functions with certain properties of regularity near to the infinity point, that is, rational functions of the \emph{positions and momenta}.
-Along this paper we will use the following result:
+Most applications of the Picard-Vessiot theory to the integrability analysis, are studied considering meromorphic functions, due to the fact that the NVE are of hypergeometric type (every singular point is a singular regular point, including the points at infinity).
+In the case of polynomial NVE there exists only one singular point, the point at infinity, $t=\infty$, which is an irregular singular point.
+Hence we will only work with particular solutions in the context of meromorphic functions with certain properties of regularity near to the infinity point, that is, rational functions of the \emph{positions and momenta}.
+In this context, the Galoisian obstruction is given by means of rational functions (see for example \cite{MorRamis1}, \cite{MorRamis2} and see also \cite{MorMonograph}).